First Time Home Buyer Mortgage Process And Guidelines

 Getting Qualified For Home Loan

-- Besides showing the maximum amount of mortgage loan that a borrower qualifies for, the pre-approval states the minimum down payment needed as well as the tentative mortgage rates and terms and loan program.
+- Besides showing the maximum amount of loan borrowers qualifies the pre-approval states the minimum down payment needed

 What’s Next for First Time Home Buyer?

 Once home buyers is armed with a solid pre-approval letter, the home buying process starts: